Thunderbirds merchandise: Books

 Between 1966 and 1967, eight original Thunderbirds novels were written by John William Jennison (four under the pseudonym "John Theydon") and Kevin McGarry.
 Three of the novels focus on the character of Lady Penelope.
 In 1992, Corgi Books published four children's novelisations by Dave Morris.

+Joan Marie Verba

 In 2008, Minnesota-based FTL Publications, in association with Diamond Comic Distributors, launched a new series of original novels by Joan Marie Verba.
 Verba had attempted to obtain the licence as early as 2004, while Carlton Television was in the process of merging with ITV Granada.
 After waiting several months, she contacted Granada, and after three years of discussions FTL Publications was finally granted the licence in 2007.
 It was the first licence for Thunderbirds titles to be given to an American publisher, and the books constitute the first new, official series of Thunderbirds novels to be written since the 1960s.
 Countdown to Action, published in June 2008, reveals the founding of International Rescue, exploring the establishment of the organisation and the construction of its machines.
 The other books highlight the individual Tracy brothers, as well as Brains.